gt-cec/tmm-hri/README.md

 `python3 ros_interface.py`

 This relays the RGB camera, Depth camera, and Pose (location/orientation) of the robot agent for each recorded frame.
 The orientation is calculated using the vector normal to the plane defined by the hip location and each shoulder location.

+### Demo: "What items should I notify the user about?"

+This demo shows one use case of this system: proactively telling users about items in the environment that the system thinks the user is not aware of.
+In this demo, we pass the robot's belief state, the predicted human belief state, and the human's activity to identify objects that may be useful.
+We evaluate using a locally-hosted LLM for this matching.
+In our case, `qwen2.5`, although it is trivial to change the connector in `llm.py`.

+To set up the demo, first install LangChain:

+`mamba install conda-forge::langchain`

+Since we are hosting our LLM locally using ollama, install the connector:

+`python3.11 -m pip install -U langchain-ollama`

+Then start Ollama, and run the demo script:

+`python3.11 demo/identify_items_for_activity.py`